Key takeaways:

 The best SIP intercom

-The best SIP intercoms use all of the powerful capabilities of the internet.
-And that means being able to connect to the latest devices, like smartphones and even Apple Watches.
+The best SIP intercoms use the internet’s powerful capabilities, which means they can connect to the latest devices, such as smartphones and even Apple Watches.

-ButterflyMX is a SIP intercom that takes full advantage of the internet’s potential.
-By letting residents open doors with their smartphones, ButterflyMX takes your property into the modern age while adding a variety of secure and convenient features for tenants and staff.
+ButterflyMX is a SIP intercom that fully utilizes the internet’s potential.
+By letting residents open doors with their smartphones, ButterflyMX brings your property into the modern age while adding a variety of secure and convenient features for tenants and staff.

 Since the ButterflyMX SIP intercom has a camera, tenants and visitors can video chat with each other.
 This also significantly improves security, ensuring only authorized guests can enter the property.
-Meanwhile, virtual keys provide a way for tenants to grant seamless access to visitors such as house cleaners and dog walkers.
+Meanwhile, virtual keys provide tenants with seamless access to visitors such as house cleaners and dog walkers.
 Furthermore, managing package delivery has never been easier thanks to ButterflyMX’s system of delivery PINs and passes for couriers.

 For building staff, ButterflyMX’s web-based dashboard has features like an audit trail of all door release events, which helps them better secure the property.
-Also, the ButterflyMX intercom integrates with other property management services to create one, cohesive smart building ecosystem.
+The ButterflyMX intercom also integrates with other property management services to create one cohesive smart building ecosystem.

 What is a SIP intercom?

-A SIP — or Session Initiation Protocol — intercom is an electronic device that uses the internet to let a building’s tenants communicate with guests seeking entry.
-It also allows tenants to buzz in their guests without having to physically go down to their front door or gate.
+A SIP—or Session Initiation Protocol—intercom is an electronic device that uses the Internet to let a building’s tenants communicate with guests seeking entry.
+It also allows tenants to buzz in their guests without having to physically go to their front door or gate.

-SIP intercoms are the next evolution in the field of access control because they use the internet to transmit data.
-The analog intercoms of the past depended on wiring throughout the building to function.
-This made them expensive to install and limited them to on-premises use only.
+SIP intercoms are the next evolution in access control because they transmit data over the Internet.
+Analog intercoms of the past depended on wiring throughout the building to function, making them expensive to install and limiting them to on-premises use only.

-All types of properties find SIP intercom systems useful, including residential apartments, office complexes, and student housing.
+SIP intercom systems are useful for all types of properties, including residential apartments, office complexes, and student housing.

 SIP intercoms have four parts:

 1. Base station.
 The base station is hardware installed at the property’s entrance.
-One of its most important components is a SIP intercom speaker.
-The intercom speaker allows visitors to speak with a building tenant through the base station.
+One of its most important components is a SIP intercom speaker, which allows visitors to speak with a building tenant through the base station.

 2. Server.
 An intercom SIP server is a central hub that keeps a database of access credentials and manages the entire intercom system.
-In the past, this server was installed on the property near the base station.
-Now, many modern SIP intercoms use the cloud, eliminating the need for buildings to purchase and maintain a server.
+This server was previously installed on the property near the base station.
+Many modern video intercoms use the cloud, eliminating buildings needing to purchase and maintain a server.

 3. Substations.
 Substations are the hardware that tenants use to talk to visitors.
 They can take many different forms.
 For example, a substation might be hardware mounted in a tenant’s unit, a SIP intercom phone, or even a resident’s smartphone.

 4. Door strike.
-A tenant who wants to grant entry to their visitor presses the ‘door open’ button on their substation, which sends a signal to the door strike to unlock.
+A tenant who wants to grant entry to their visitor presses the ‘door open’ button on their substation, sending a signal to the door to unlock.
 Door strikes can be electric or magnetic.

 Watch how ButterflyMX works: